Here's What The People Who Use Bing Have Searched Most This Year

-People showed more interest in the World Cup and the Super Bowl than the rise of ISIS or the shooting in Ferguson.
-And as much as we all love to say we hate Facebook, everyone still searches for the Facebook app.
+People showed more interest in the Royal Baby than the Boston Marathon bombing or the fiscal cliff, and it was a apparently a very search-friendly year for women.
+Only two men broke into the top 10 for most searched people.

+The top meme of 2013 was the Harlem Shake and Ellen DeGeneres continues her reign for the most searched talk show on Bing this year.

-Although our obsession with Kim Kardashian, the most searched person, is a little embarrassing, the data overall provides a nice snapshot of the year.
+Although our obsession with Kim Kardashian, the most searched reality star, is a little embarrassing, the data overall provides a nice snapshot of the year.

 Here’s the some insights, though you can check out the complete ranking on the Bing blog: